-LUT dissertations are printed in the LUT University Press.
+LUT University dissertations are printed in the LUT University Press.
 After receiving the publishing numbers from the library, the doctoral candidate sends the dissertation to the LUT University Press.
-The LUT University Press adds the cover pages, scales the work into B5 size and prints a draft version of the dissertation.
+The press adds the cover pages, scales the work into B5 size and prints a draft version of the dissertation.
 The doctoral candidate, the Academic Library and the LUT University Press check the draft together (only small changes are possible at this stage).
-The maximum number of printed dissertations is 80 pieces and the schools are responsible for the printing costs.Issues related to printing: email@example.com
+The maximum number of printed dissertations is 80 pieces and the schools are responsible for the printing costs.Issues related to printing: firstname.lastname@example.org

 The final version of the dissertation must be on public display in the university for 10 calendar days before the public examination.
 LUT Doctoral School takes care of this.

 - to the supervisors and to the school office

 Please note that the doctoral candidate may send the electronic version of the dissertation to the opponents if needed and if in a hurry.

 The doctoral candidate delivers the dissertation to the persons and communities supervising or funding the work at different stages.

 If some minor mistakes (e.g. spelling, punctuation) are noticed after printing they can be listed with corrections in an errata-list.
 The University Press prints the errata and the doctoral candidate is responsible for adding the errata to the printed dissertations.
 The University Press also sends the errata to the library where it will be attached as a separate PDF file to the electronic version.